oracle-livelabs/converged/obaas/microtx/microtx.md

     oractl:>
     ```

-   Run this command to to deploy the transfer service, make sure you provide the correct path to your JAR files.
+   Run this command to deploy the transfer service, make sure you provide the correct path to your JAR files.

     ```shell
     oractl:> <copy>deploy --app-name application --service-name transfer --artifact-path /path/to/transfer-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>